React-Scope/React-Scope/README.md

 ## Contributing

-If you have suggestions or want to help make React Scope better, feel free to submit an issue/pull request.
+If you have suggestions or want to help make React Scope better, feel free to submit an issue or contact us at reactscope@gmail.com.
 (Pull requests for typographical errors will likely be ignored.)

 ## Authors: